vueComponent/ant-design-vue-nuxt/README.md

 Get your module up and running quickly.

 Find and replace all on all files (CMD+SHIFT+F):
-- Name: My Module
+- Name: Ant Design Vue Nuxt
-- Package name: my-module
+- Package name: @ant-design-vue/nuxt
 - Description: My new Nuxt module
 -->